hamedpardazesh2020/ai_chat_bot/README.md

 # edit .env
 ```

-When `MCP_AGENT_SERVERS` lists at least two server identifiers the application
+When `MCP_AGENT_SERVERS` lists one or more server identifiers the application
+automatically enables MCP server orchestration within the
-automatically registers an `MCPAgentChatProvider`.
-The provider loads its
+`MCPAgentChatProvider`.
+The provider loads its server catalogue from the
-server catalogue from the `mcp_agent.config.yaml` file referenced by
+`mcp_agent.config.yaml` file referenced by `MCP_AGENT_CONFIG`.
+A minimal
-`MCP_AGENT_CONFIG`.
-A minimal configuration that connects to both the
+configuration that connects to both the filesystem and fetch reference servers
-filesystem and fetch reference servers looks like this:
+looks like this:

 ```yaml
 # mcp_agent.config.yaml